amdei/ng-crashit/README.md

   1. ngninx being run - everything is Ok.
 1 master and 1 worker process is running.
   1. ngninx forced to reload configuration - everything is Ok.
 1 master and 1 worker process is running.
   1. ngninx forced to reload configuration second time - everything is Ok.
 1 master and 1 worker process is running.
   1. ngninx forced to reload configuration third time - use after free happens in worker process.
-It may crash.
+It may crash with SIGSEGV.
 Master process see it, and spawn another worker process.
 1 master and 2 worker processes are running.
   1. ngninx forced to reload configuration fourth time - use-after-free in master process this time.
-It may crash.
+It may crash with SIGSEGV.
 0 master and 2 worker process are running.
   1. systemd sees that master process crashes, and restart it.
 As worker processes still occupy listen-ports it fails.
   1. As a result we have got coplete mess.